In Vitro Fertilization (IVF)

 Our Pregnancy Rates & Outcomes

-Ahead of the Centers for Disease Control and Prevention (CDC) and the Society for Assisted Reproductive Technology (SART)’s Annual Reports, which will include live birth rates but will not be available until 2015, here, we report the 2013 clinical IVF pregnancy rates for CHR.
+Ahead of the Centers for Disease Control and Prevention (CDC) and the Society for Assisted Reproductive Technology (SART)’s annual reports, which will include live birth rates but will not be available until 2016, here, we report the 2014 clinical IVF pregnancy rates for CHR.

 These clinical pregnancy rates are reported with reference point embryo transfer.
 This means that only the women who made it to embryo transfer are included in the calculations.
 Women who did not reach embryo transfer are not reported, thus somewhat inflating pregnancy rates in comparison to rates calculated based on the number of cycles started.
 Pregnancy rates based on cycle start present outcomes based on “intent to treat,” and, especially in formal research studies, are considered the correct way of reporting pregnancy outcomes.